When Should You Go to the ER for Heat Exhaustion?

 August 11, 2023

 Summertime brings the joy of outdoor activities and sunny days.
 However, it also comes with the risk of heat-related illnesses, such as heat exhaustion.
 Heat exhaustion occurs when your body overheats due to prolonged exposure to high temperatures and inadequate hydration.
 While it is a common condition, you should not take it lightly, as it can lead to heatstroke if left untreated.
 Understand what heat exhaustion is, its warning signs, and when it becomes an emergency that requires immediate care at the walk-in clinic.
+As the temperature rises, taking necessary measures to stay cool and safe is usually essential.

 What is Heat Exhaustion?